You can listen to the article.

 The Swiss have ready access to weapons, (2 million in circulation, among 8.2 million people) and the last mass shooting was in 2001.

 In Japan, there has only ever been one mass shooting, in 1938.
 In the entire African continent, there has only been a handful, despite the ethnic tensions that persist.

 Such variation between countries with similar access to weapons suggests that cultural factors play a large part.
 The US is approximately six times more likely to have mass killings than the rest of the world.
 In the first six months of 2022, there had been a mass killing at the rate of nearly one per week.

 Could it be that the shared psychology of the right to bear arms for self-defence against tyranny is involved?
 Does that right to self-defence against tyranny extend to all forms of assault, at least in the minds of some people?
 Could people who commit mass killings be exercising their right to self-defence against perceived or actual emotional or psychological assault or tyranny?

 In the overall picture of mass shootings, in the US, 60% of mass shooters were white, which corresponds to the number of white people in the population.
-Race therefore seems not to be a wide-spread factor, despite the racism that still exists across the USA.
+Race, therefore, seems not to be a widespread factor, despite the racism that still exists across the USA.

 Neither is a history of serious mental illness the key factor.
 In fact, the vast majority of mass killers have no mental health incarceration record.
 Only 5% of mass killer cases researched were found to have mental illness involved.
 That is, 95% of mass killers were not ‘mad.’
-Given that in any one year 25% of the population are dealing with a mental health issue, that indicates that mental illness is much less of a concern than the media would have the public believe.
+Given that in any one year 25% of the population is dealing with a mental health issue, that indicates that mental illness is much less of a concern than the media would have the public believe.
 Indeed, people with mental illness are much more likely to be victims of crime.